Variational Poisson Denoising via Augmented Lagrangian Methods: An augmented Lagrangian method for nonsmooth optimization problems

 for all $ k \in \N $, where the first inequality results from \eqref{eq:stronglyconvex}, the second one comes from adding some nonnegative terms, the subsequent equation is simply the definition of the augmented Lagrangian, the penultimate inequality takes into account \cref{ass:approximate_solution}, and the final estimate uses \cref{lem:upper_bound_AL_values}.

-Note that the term on the right-hand side is bounded.
+Note that, on the one hand, the term on the right-hand side is bounded.
 On the other hand, since $ \{ v^k \} $ and $ \{ w^k \} $ are bounded sequences and $ h $ is affine, the growth behavior of the left-hand side is dominated by the quadratic term.
 Consequently, the sequence $ \{ x^k \} $ is bounded and, therefore, has a weakly convergent subsequence in the reflexive space $ X $.
-But the weak limit is necessarily a solution of the optimization problem by \cref{thm:converence_ALM_eps_optimal_solutions}.
+The weak limit is necessarily a solution of \eqref{eq:nonsmooth_problem} by \cref{thm:converence_ALM_eps_optimal_solutions}.
 Since the entire sequence $ \{ x^k \} $ is bounded, we therefore get $x^k\weakly\bar x$ and $ f(x^k) \to f(\bar x) $ from \cref{thm:converence_ALM_eps_optimal_solutions}.

 Let us now test \eqref{eq:stronglyconvex} with $x:=x^{k+1}$.
 Then, after some rearrangements, we find